-Where major gaps appear, action is taken in advance to close or minimise the gaps, it is the Company's policy to ensure that resources are at all times available to meet cash flow requirements as they arise from normal payment of claims and benefits falling due, purchase of investments and other operating expenses.
-Such out¬flows are generally adequately matched by inflows from premium income, maturing investments, investment income and rental income.
+Where major gaps appear, action is taken in advance to close or minimise the gaps, it is the Company's policy to ensure that resources are available to meet cash flow requirements as they arise from normal payment of claims and benefits falling due, purchase of investments and other operating expenses.
+Such outflows are generally adequately matched by inflows from premium income, maturing investments, investment income and rental income.
 NDIL maintains comprehensive cash flow forecasts and budgets.
 The following policies and procedures are in place to mitigate the business's exposure to liquidity risk: